 East 4th Street

-Gretchen Vonbrun’s friends call her “Ms. New York” because of how well she knows the city.
-The writer and sketcher says she considers herself a punk rocker, and she has the background to boast about it.
-She used to work at the doors of venues that hosted the B-52s, Siouxsie and the Banshees, and the Clash.
-This longtime New Yorker is pictured with her dog Lucy.
+Gretchen Vonbrun’s said her friends call her “Ms. New York” because of how well she knows the city.
+The writer and sketcher said she considers herself a punk rocker.
+Vonbrun said she used to work at the doors of venues that hosted the B-52s, Siouxsie and the Banshees, and the Clash.
+This longtime New Yorker is pictured with Lucy, her dog.

 4. Unable to handle hot peppers well.